Sean Penn: 2000–2011: Established actor and acclaim

-The Academy Awards first recognized his work in nominating him for playing a racist murderer on death row in the drama film Dead Man Walking (1995).
-He was nominated again for his comedic performance as an egotistical jazz guitarist in the Woody Allen film Sweet and Lowdown (1999).
-He received his third nomination after portraying a mentally handicapped father in I am Sam (2001).
-Penn finally won for his role in the Boston crime drama Mystic River (2003).
 In 2004, Penn played Samuel Bicke, a character based on Samuel Byck, who in 1974 attempted and failed to assassinate President Richard Nixon, in The Assassination of Richard Nixon (2004).
 The same year, he was invited to join the Academy of Motion Picture Arts and Sciences.
 Next, Penn portrayed governor Willie Stark (based on Huey Long) in an adaptation of Robert Penn Warren's classic 1946 American novel All the King's Men (2006).
 The film was a critical and commercial failure, named by a 2010 Forbes article as the biggest flop in the last five years.
+During this time he directed the mystery film The Pledge (2001) and Peter Gabriel's "The Barry Williams Show" (2002).
+Penn gained acclaim for directing the biographical drama survival film Into the Wild (2007).
+Owen Gleiberman of Entertainment Weekly praised wrote, "Penn has written and directed with magnificent precision and imaginative grace".
+For his direction he was nominated for the Directors Guild of America Award for Outstanding Directing – Feature Film.